-- The Introductory Section includes the transmittal letter, the Certificate of Achievement for Excellence in Financial Reporting, the Association's management and organizational structure and a listing of the professional services used. - The Financial Section includes the opinion of the independent auditor, Macias, Gini & Company LLP, and the financial statements and notes of the Association and supplemental information, including year 2000 compliance.
+- The Introductory Section describes the Association's management and organizational structure and a listing of the professional services used. - The Financial Section contains the opinion of the independent auditor, Macias, Gini & Company LLP, and the financial statements and notes of the Association.